-- 6.1 As part of the standard weather forecast information referred to previously, the Service has available, information from sensors located on Route B786 (3 km South of Kilmacolm) and on Route A8 (Port Glasgow) - 6.2 The sensors provide current details of road and air temperatures and can indicate the presence of moisture thereby identifying when icing has occurred or where there exists a risk that it will occur. - By utilising the data supplied by the sensor MeteoGroup is able to supplement the text forecast by producing a site specific forecast and graph. - The above information is available via a computer link to the Winter Controllers in the office at East Hamilton Street and at home.
+- 6.1 As part of the standard weather forecast information referred to previously, the Service has available, information from sensors located on Route B786 (3 km South of Kilmacolm) and on Trunk Routes A8 (Port Glasgow), A78 (Gourock) - The sensors provide current details of road and air temperatures and can indicate the presence of moisture thereby identifying when icing has occurred or where there exists a risk that it will occur. - By utilising the data supplied by the sensor, the Weather Forecaster (MetDesk) is able to supplement the text forecast by producing a site specific forecast and graph. - 6.4 The above information is available via a computer link to the Winter Controllers, in the office at Pottery Street and at home.